What biochemical blood test is normal? table. Normal cholesterol value in women

 Carbohydrates

 • Glucose.
 The main task of this element is to saturate the body with energy.
-A deviation from these figures may be the result of diabetes, pancreatic cancer, or a reaction to certain drugs.
+Deviations from these numbers may be the result of diabetes, pancreatic cancer, or a reaction to certain medications.

 • Fructosamine.
 This component combines protein and glucose.